jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 protect against the difficult beginning of the sequence: 0, 1, 1…).
 So for *“0001”* the output will be *“00010”* up to *“1101”* outputting *“10101”*.
 For invalid inputs, output *“11111”*.

-1. Write the Verilog entity/architecture as described.
+1. Write the Verilog module as described.

 2. Simulate with a test bench.

-3. Wrap this (as shown in Lab0) in another entity to compile it for board use.
-Map the input to press the buttons and map the output to *LEDR* outputs.
+3. Configure the circuit's input to be controlled by pressing a button on the FPGA board and map the circuit's input to press the buttons and output to illuminate one of the LEDs on the board.
 ### Add the source file

 **part_3.v**